-Also, see following DreamHost article for further instructions:
+Also, see the following DreamHost article for further instructions:

 Passwords and HTTPS

-The One-Click Install uses a form on an HTTP web page to take your password.
+MediaWiki uses a form on an HTTP web page to take your password.
 This means that your password transmits over the network in clear text.
 To use HTTPS, you must add an SSL certificate.
-Once an SSL certificate is added to your domain, you can force HTTPS in any request by adding code to a configuration file.
-See the following articles for further details depending on if your site is running on an Apache or Nginx server:

 The LocalSettings.php file stores your database login information in it, including the database username and password.
 After you move the LocalSettings.php file to your root directory, you can review its permissions.